Tax Guide for Restaurant Owners

 Recordkeeping

-Following are some basic guidelines that can help prevent unanticipated tax problems.
+These are some basic guidelines that can help prevent unanticipated tax problems:

-• If your restaurant includes a bar, make sure to keep records that show restaurant purchases and sales separately from bar purchases and sales.
+• If your restaurant includes a bar, keep your restaurant purchases and sales separate from your bar purchases and sales.

-• You should keep a written record of your policy regarding free food and beverages served to customers and employees as well as a record of free food and beverages you provide.
+• Keep a written record of your policy regarding free food and beverages served to customers and employees as well as a record of free food and beverages you provide.

-• You should keep evidence of price changes or other variables in your usual pricing practices.
+• Keep evidence of price changes or other variables in your usual pricing practices.

-If you make pricing changes to your menu, note in your records showing the price changes and the date of the change.
-You should keep any documents, such as cash register tapes or invoices, that show the price changes and effective dates of the price changes.
+If you make pricing changes to your menu, note the price changes and the date of the change in your records.
+You should keep any documents (such as cash register tapes or invoices) showing the price changes and effective dates of those changes.

-If your restaurant has a happy hour, you should keep as records menus and signs that show the dates and times of happy hours, and cash register tapes showing sales made during happy hours.
+If your restaurant has a happy hour, you should keep records of menus and signs showing the happy hour dates and times and cash register tapes showing happy hour sales.

 For more information, see publication 22, Dining and Beverage Industry.